Upgrading a non-clustered environment

 Install the upgrade by choosing the correct upgrade method for your environment.

-After you have updated CloudBees CD, perform the following steps to copy the contents of an existing repository server into a newly installed repository server:
+After you have updated CloudBees CD/RO, perform the following steps to copy the contents of an existing repository server into a newly installed repository server:

 Install the new repository server software.